 Thank you Sophie!
 We are so grateful for your expertise in this area, and for this incredible explanation of this complex issue.
 We often receive questions about ADHD and sensory processing, and now we know exactly where to send people for more information!

-If your child has a diagnosis of ADHD, check out our online course, Creating Calm.
+If your child has a diagnosis of ADHD and you want to help them self-regulate, check out our online course, Creating Calm.
 We break down tools and strategies to help you raise a happy and independent child with ADHD.